October 6, 2007

 Burnt Rock Mountain

 I take a long break at Cowles Cove Shelter, paging through the register and observing the intermittent rain.
-The rain begins before I arrive, ceases while I’m in the shelter, and continues when I hike out.

-Near Birch Glen Camp I meet a man and four children – three boys and a young girl.
+Near Birch Glen Camp I meet a man and four children… three boys and a young girl.

 The rain increases in volume soon after they leave, and I even hear occasional thunder.

-I gratefully nibble on the snacks, and page through the register as my dinner simmers.
+I gratefully nibble on the snacks and page through the register as my dinner simmers.
 I love watching the rain from inside a dry shelter.
-I had quit my hiking early today, so there’s ample time to relax before dark.
-Out of ten total nights in shelters thus far, I’ve been alone five times.
-Can’t complain.
+I stopped hiking early today, so there’s ample time to relax before dark.